I am skilled at the following languages/frameworks

 For my undergraduate thesis, I built a DC-GAN capable of creating novel hand X-Ray images from the RSNA dataset.
 I then attempted to improve the accuracy of an existing bone-fracture classifier.
 My paper can be found below in Other Work.

-I am the co-founder of the Wharton Undergraduate Aerospace Club (along with Ethan Markwalter), which serves to educate and promote the aerospace and white-space industry at Wharton in creative, hands-on ways.
+I co-founded the Wharton Undergraduate Aerospace Club (along with Ethan Markwalter), which serves to educate and promote the aerospace and white-space industry at Wharton in creative, hands-on ways.
 Our current website can be found here.

-I am currently developing a robust neural network to detect maintenance anomalies in commercial aircraft.
+I developed a robust neural network to detect maintenance anomalies in commercial aircraft.
 Anomalies include metal fatigue and fuse-pin misalignment, and adversarial defense techniques, including PGD, are used.
 My current code can be found here here.

 Current